Laryngitis is a common condition that affects the voice box or larynx, causing inflammation and…

 There isn’t a specific treatment for Globus sensation, but that doesn’t mean you don’t have options to ease symptoms.
 We recommend speaking with your doctor about evaluations for reflux or other potential causes of Globus sensation.
 It may also be worthwhile to speak with a speech therapist about other treatment options for relaxing your throat.

-When Should I see a Doctor About the Feeling that there’s Something Stuck in my Throat?
+When Should I Seek Medical Attention About the Feeling that there’s Something Stuck in my Throat?

 The sensation of a large lump in the back of your throat can be frightening as well as aggravating.
-If you are feeling an unexplained lump in your throat, we recommend you see a doctor for evaluation.
+If you are feeling an unexplained lump in your throat, it is important to be aware of other symptoms such as difficulty swallowing or pain, which may require medical attention.
+We recommend you see a doctor for evaluation.
 Your provider will use a flexible endoscope that is passed through the nose to examine your throat and be able to provide treatment if necessary.

 Find Relief from Globus Sensation

 Our leading physicians at ExcelENT can help evaluate your symptoms and create a treatment plan for many throat conditions, including the Globus sensation.
+As part of the treatment plan, evaluating swallowing difficulties with solid food can help differentiate between globus sensation and other structural or motility disorders.
 There may be an explanation for your discomfort, and our qualified team of professionals is ready to help you get the treatment you deserve.
 With years of experience, our team of otolaryngologists are knowledgeable about providing quality, effective care.

 Heal Voice & Throat Conditions at ExcelENT

 Proudly serving the Birmingham area, our team can provide treatment for a variety of ailments, specializing in ear, nose, and throat conditions.
-Call us at 205-988-6858 or contact us online to find relief today!
+Call us at (205) 988-6858 or (205) 776-3131 or contact us online to find relief today!